Short Proofs for Slow Consistency

 \begin{proof} We will construct a primitive recursive function $f$ such that $\isigma_1$ proves the following: Whenever $p$ is a derivation $\isigma_x+\feps^*\!\downarrow\,\vdash\, 0=1$ of length at most~$g(x)$, we have (a code for) an infinite derivation~$*\!\vdash^{\omega\cdot f(2x+3)}_{2x+3}\langle\rangle$.
 The previous proposition yields a number $n$ with

 By the definition of $f$ we obtain

 This is sufficient, as the finitely many cases $x<n$ are covered by $\Sigma_1$-completeness.
 The construction of $f$ takes place in several stages: First, translate $p$ into a proof $f_0(p)$ of $\langle\rangle$ in the finite sequent calculus of \cite[Section~2]{buchholz-wainer-87}.
-Note that \cite{buchholz-wainer-87} implements addition and multiplication as relations (rather than functions).
-For $x\geq 1$ this does not increase the logical complexity of the induction formulas.
+In particular $f_0$ has to eliminate function symbols, since \cite{buchholz-wainer-87} implements addition and multiplication as relations (this simplifies case (v) in the proof of \cite[Lemma~2]{buchholz-wainer-87}; a similar proof system with function symbols can be found in~\cite{wainer-fairtlough-98}).
+For $x\geq 1$ it is indeed possible to eliminate the function symbols for addition and multiplication, without increasing the logical complexity of the induction formulas.
 By choosing $n\geq 1$ above we do not have to worry about the case $x=0$.
 Next, transform $f_0(p)$ into a proof $f_1(p)$ in which all free cuts have been eliminated (see e.g.~\cite[Section~2.4.6]{buss-introduction-98}).
 This means that the only remaining cut formulas appear in some axiom.
 Considering the implementation of induction in \cite[Section~2]{buchholz-wainer-87} the most complex cuts in $f_1(p)$ are of the form

 where $\varphi$ is an induction formula of complexity $\Sigma_x$.
 Since the object language used in \cite{buchholz-wainer-87} contains a relation symbol for each elementary relation we may assume that $\varphi$ is a ``strict $\Sigma_x$-formula'' of the form